parenthetical-e/bike2books/README.md

 The `bike2books` project provides a simple and meaningful metric of a neighborhood's bike-a-bility: _on average how long does it take to bike safely to your nearest library?_

-Libraries are often centrally located in their neighborhoods, they are familiar landmarks, and are used by a wide range of community members.
-The main idea here is that if someone feels comfortable biking to their library, they should feel comfortable biking elsewhere in their neighborhood.
-This is not a complete measure - it may not be good metric for commuting - but may be useful in helping San Diego develop a bike friendly brand.
+Libraries are often centrally located in their neighborhoods, they are familiar landmarks, and are used by a wide range of the community.
+If someone feels comfortable biking to their library, they should feel comfortable biking elsewhere in their neighborhood.
+At least that's the idea.

+This is not a complete measure of course.
+It may not be good metric for commuting, for example.
+That said, a metric like this might be helpful in San Diego developing a bike friendly brand.

+---

 This Python module includes *the beginning* of a tool set for re-sampling based statistical simulations to analyze the bike "bike-a-bility" of each neighborhood in San Diego.
 The key idea is to develop a good estimate of average travel time to a library, using a data-driven re-sampling approach (i.e. bootstrapping).